 The LRFR provisions of MBE Article 6A.6 apply to components of straight or horizontally curved I-girder bridges and straight or horizontally curved single or multiple closed-box or tub girder bridges.
-Recent improvements to BrR have added the capability to analyze and load rate basic curved girder structures.
+BrR currently has the capability to analyze and load rate basic curved girder structures.
 Existing structures capable of being load rated using BrR shall be modeled and load rated using BrR.